jeremymiller00/ProjectList/README.md

 * Fuzzy comparison of author institutions with each potential reviewer institution to identify potential conflict of interest in peer reviewer recommendation.

 ### Ensemble Model for Keyword and Key Sentence Extraction - In Production
-Java implementation of RAKE for keyword extraction; Java implementations of LexRank and TextRank for key sentence extraction.
+Auto keyword and keysentence extraction from manuscript submissions.
+In conjunction with other tools, allows editors to quickly assess fit between manuscript and publications.
 This project was about halfway completed when I took it over.
+* Java implementation of RAKE for keyword extraction
+* Java implementations of LexRank and TextRank for key sentence extraction.
 * Completed the baseline implementations
 * Trained Logistic Regression model in Scala using Apache Spark and Stanford Core NLP to classify a sentence as either "body sentence" or not based on part-of-speech tags.
 * Created ensemble linear model using unsupervised algorithm scores and classifier score as features
 * Incorporated user feedback data to train ensemble model to improve predictions over time

 ### PubMatch Validation - In Production
+Matching publisher data to records in Web of Science.
-Trained logistic regression model to predict if matched publication is in fact desired publication in metadata search.
-Features are similarity scores of metadata fields (title, abstract, etc..).
+* Trained logistic regression model to predict if matched publication is in fact desired publication in metadata search.
+* Features are similarity scores of metadata fields (title, abstract, etc..).
-* Used to create reports and analsis for Publisher Analytics.
+* Used to create reports and analyses for Publisher Analytics.
+* Provides insight in rejected manuscripts and representations of published manuscripts.

 ## Projects in Development
 ### Predicting Peer Review Suitability for Manuscript Submissions